Green-Software-Foundation/if-plugins/src/lib/sci/README.md

 or both of

-- `operational-carbon`: carbon emitted during an application's operation in gCO2eq
+- `carbon-operational`: carbon emitted during an application's operation in gCO2eq
-- `embodied-carbon`: carbon emitted in a component's manufacture and disposal in gCO2eq
+- `carbon-embodied`: carbon emitted in a component's manufacture and disposal in gCO2eq

 and: